 “Let’s go and entertain Macy,” I said, wriggling my way out between the boys, carefully avoiding Marcel and his mistletoe.
 What the heck was he doing with it anyway?

-“Blue, you’re redder than Tommy’s jumper.
+“Blue, you’re redder than Thomas’s jumper.
 What have you been up to?”
 Macy asked, stirring his eggnog with a cinnamon stick.

 “She wants to have a look at Isaac’s pants,” Marcel said and swayed the mistletoe branch.

 Luckily Esther and Tara arrived and put an end to this conversation which was plummeting towards unknown abysses.
 I looked for something safe to occupy my mouth with and since the drinks were out of question, I settled for a d20 shaped gingerbread trying to soak up the remains of the knockout eggnog.
 Macy danced in the middle of the room to her own music while Tommy circled around us checking that everybody had their glass marker and everybody was fed and happy.